Tsakhiagiin Elbegdorj: Direct democracy and civic participation

 Elbegdorj created a concept for decentralization: increasing local powers with civic participation, creating local development funds, and giving financial support to local authorities from central government budget.
-He submitted the concept to the Parliament to make it a part of new Organic Budget Law and the law was passed with the part.
+He submitted the concept to the Parliament to make it a part of the new Organic Budget Law and the law was passed with the part.
 When the bill was under discussion, the Presidential Office in collaboration with the Budget Standing Committee of the Parliament organized "Empowering Local Administration with Civic Participation" forum with guest speakers from Direct Democracy Center in Switzerland at Elbegdorj's invitation on 27 May 2011.
-The center's director also lectured on "Local level structure of direct democracy in Switzerland" to Mongolian students.
+The centre's director also lectured on "Local level structure of direct democracy in Switzerland" to Mongolian students.
 Then Elbegdorj's office developed a policy document reflecting suggestions of citizens discussed in the Citizens' Hall and Elbegdorj issued a decree to approve "Medium and long term national policy document on decentralization through direct democracy and civic participation."

 Then, from 8 September 2012 through April 2013, his office jointly with local governments and parliaments organized nationwide training "Direct democracy – Budget management with civic participation" for ordinary citizens, civil servants and local authorities about how citizens can participate in local government budget spending from local development funds to decide life in their localities.
 Elbegdorj said "citizen participation and monitoring are still missing in the public decision making.
 There cannot be a civil society without citizen participation," in his remarks at the National Diet of Japan in 2010.